pojntfx/networked-linux-memsync/docs/notes.md

   - Improving game download speeds by mounting the remote assets with managed mounts, using a pull heuristic that defines typical access patterns (like which levels are accessed first), making any game immediately playable without changes
   - Executing remote binaries or scrips that don't need to be scanned first without having to fully download them
 - Conclusion
+  - Looking back at all synchronization options and comparing ease of implementation, CPU load and network traffic between them
   - Summary of the different approaches, and how the new solutions might make it possible to use memory as the universal access format
   - Further research recommendations (e.g. `ublk`)